Lie groupoids and semi-local models of Singular Riemannian foliations

-\begin{proposition} Let $\F$ be a singular Riemannian foliation on a complete manifold $(M,g)$, $B$ be a closed saturated submanifold contained in a stratum, and $U$ an $\F$-saturated $\epsilon$-tubular neighbourhood of $B$.
-Then the leaves of the foliations $\fol^\ell$ and $\widehat{\fol}^\ell$ are orbits of a Lie groupoid. \end{proposition} \begin{proof} Let us prove that the leaves of $\F^\ell$ are orbits of a Lie groupoid.
-A similar proof holds for the foliation $\widehat{\fol}^\ell.$
+\begin{theorem} Let $\F$ be a singular Riemannian foliation on a complete manifold $(M,g)$, $B$ be a closed saturated submanifold contained in a stratum and $U$ a saturated $\epsilon$-tubular neighbourhood of $B$.
+Then the leaves of the foliations $\Flin$ and $\widehat{\F}^\ell$ are orbits of a Lie groupoid. \end{theorem}

+\begin{proof} Let us prove that the leaves of $\Flin$ are orbits of a Lie groupoid.
+A similar proof holds for the foliation $\widehat{\F}^\ell$.